Nabia-DB/nabia/client/spec.md

 < Content-Type: image/png
 ```

-Gets us the expected results.
+also gets us the expected results.